PolyArch/cs259/04-reviews.md

 * [How to read and evaluate technical papers](http://www.cs.kent.edu/~jmaletic/howtoread.html)
 * [Task of the referee](http://jmlr.csail.mit.edu/reviewing-papers/smith-advice.pdf)

+## Example Reviews

+The below are some example acceptable reviews written by students in a similar class.

 ### Example Review 1  ([Latency Lags Bandwidth](https://dl.acm.org/citation.cfm?id=1022596))
 The paper focuses on the consistent trend of imbalance in the improvement of latency to the improvement of bandwidth(b/w), across different technology areas.
 The author explained some plausible reasons behind the imbalance and described a few commonly used techniques used to cope with this.